Pseudoreality/Roblox-Identities/README.md

 # Intro
-This is my personal documentation on Roblox thread identities and security tags, which are now called security capabilities.
-This can also contain other information regarding how code under a specific identity is loaded by the engine, among some other little things.
+This is my personal documentation on Roblox thread identities and their capabilities.
+It also covers where the engine uses the identity when running code, along with any other related details.
+If there is ever an event where an identity or capability is removed/replaced in the engine, then they should be placed in their dedicated Deprecated folder.

+If you want easy ways to test a thread's identity and capabilities:
+- [`printidentity()`](https://create.roblox.com/docs/reference/engine/globals/RobloxGlobals#printidentity) will output the identity.
+- [This script](CheckCapabilities.luau) will probe specific API to print the thread's capabilities.

+Keep in mind that depending on the client and version used, identities and their capabilities can be extremely different.
+Because of that, if anything here needs to be corrected and you want to open an issue/pull request, please use the most up-to-date version of Roblox available to verify information, preferable on production.

 > [!WARNING]
-> This does not cover any of the [Script Capabilities](https://create.roblox.com/docs/scripting/capabilities) that can be sandboxed, as they have their own official documentation page!
+> This does not cover any of the [Script Capabilities](https://create.roblox.com/docs/scripting/capabilities) that can be sandboxed by developers, as they have their own official documentation page.
 I will only add the sandboxable capabilities here if the official documentation isn't good enough or it becomes outdated.
-Currently, [`CapabilityControl`](Capabilities/UndocumentedSandboxable/35%20-%20CapabilityControl.md) and [`Players`](Capabilities/UndocumentedSandboxable/34%20-%20Players.md) are undocumented.

-If you want to test anything in this repository, you can see the script's identity by calling `printidentity()` in the script.
-If you want to see the capabilities, you can refer to this repository or you can run the [Luau script provided](CheckCapabilities.luau).
-Of course, depending on how old the client is, identities and their capabilities can be extremely different from other versions of Roblox.
-So if there comes to be an issue where I made a typo or some information is not correct, please use the most modern version of the client available.

 # Explanation of Identities and Capabilities
-If you don't exactly know what Identities and Capabilities are, then an explaination is provided here.
-Every thread on Roblox is assigned an ID, which dictates what the thread is able to access.
-This system exists to prevent certain scripts from accessing things that can be considered sensitive or only available under specific contexts.
+Every thread is assigned an identity and a set of capabilities, which dictates what it can access.
+This system exists to prevent certain contexts from accessing things that could be considered sensitive or dangerous.
+Developers are able to sandbox their own scripts and take away [Script Capabilities](https://create.roblox.com/docs/scripting/capabilities) to limit threads even further to prevent misuse.

-Properties have a Read and Write security (which most of the time, both will be the exact same), while Functions, Events, and Callbacks only have the one security.
+Properties are assigned a read and write security, as well as read and write capability lists.
+Most of the time, the read and write values will share the same value.
+Functions, Events, and Callbacks are given only one security and one capability list.
+For all members, it is possible for them to not have their capability lists provided to indicate that it doesn't need any capabilities to use it.
+However, all securities will be present with [`None`](Capabilities/03%20-%20RobloxScript.md) being use to indicate that all threads are allowed to access it.

-A few examples I can provide of Engine APIs being locked down for good reasons with this system:
+### A few examples of locked Engine APIs

-* `CoreGui.TakeScreenshot` is a very obvious example of a function you don't want everyone to have access to, as it will forcefully take a screenshot.
-Because of this, Roblox gave this function the [`RobloxScript`](Capabilities/03%20-%20RobloxScript.md) tag, which locks it from anything that cannot access [`RobloxScript`](Capabilities/03%20-%20RobloxScript.md) but allows things like `CoreScript`s to access it.

-* [`HttpService.HttpEnabled`](https://create.roblox.com/docs/reference/engine/classes/HttpService#HttpEnabled) is another kind of sensitive property.
-Imagine a GameScript/Plugin you inserted into your game happened to be backdoor that serialized all of your game's Instances the second it started and sent it off to a remote server.
-However, it would be a pain if it was given [`RobloxScript`](Capabilities/03%20-%20RobloxScript.md) because that would lock it away from the command bar.
-This is most likely why Roblox gave this property [`LocalUser`](Capabilities/01%20-%20LocalUser.md) instead since [`GameScript`](Identities/2%20-%20GameScript.md)s and [`StudioPlugin`](Identities/5%20-%20StudioPlugin.md)s cannot use it, but the [`CommandBar`](Identities/4%20-%20CommandBar.md) can.
+* `CoreGui.TakeScreenshot` forces the client to take a screenshot and save the result to the disk.
+Obviously, you wouldn't want any game to be able to do this, which is why Roblox assigned [`RobloxScript`](Capabilities/03%20-%20RobloxScript.md) to it.
+This locks it to trusted contexts, such as `CoreScript`s, whose threads run as [`ElevatedGameScript`](Identities/03%20-%20ElevatedGameScript.md).

+* [`HttpService.HttpEnabled`](https://create.roblox.com/docs/reference/engine/classes/HttpService#HttpEnabled), which allows threads to use [`HttpService`](https://create.roblox.com/docs/reference/engine/classes/HttpService) methods when true.
+In the event of backdoors and viruses somehow being added to one's game, or a malicious plugin being installed, [`LocalUser`](Capabilities/01%20-%20LocalUser.md) as the write security prevents additional damage from being done, while allowing certain identities such as the [`CommandBar`](Identities/04%20-%20CommandBar.md) for developer convenience.